Dispatch Optimizer

 - An honest baseline foil that obeys the same feasibility rules, so the measured delta is planning quality rather than different assumptions.

-- Warm start plus per-technician candidate capping, which keeps the live solve tractable and guarantees the optimized plan never loses to the baseline.
+- Warm start plus per-technician candidate capping, which keeps the live solve tractable and guarantees the optimized plan never loses to the naive warm-start baseline.

 - Optimality-gap reporting so the operator knows how close the returned incumbent is to CP-SAT's proven bound.